tomhea/flip-jump/stl/README.md

 A configurable json file that maintains ordered lists of the standard library files.

+# Documentation
+Every macro is documented with:
+- Its **time complexity** (and if it's significantly different, the **space complexity** as well)
+  - The complexities use the **@** sign, which is the log2 of the total number of fj ops in this program (can be it usually will be between 15-25).
+  - The reason for this _weird_ log complexity, is that `wflip address, value` has the complexity of the number of on-bits in _address_; And it is widely used.
+- An explanation about what the macro does (usually in a python-like syntax).
+- For every one of its parameters, states its type (bit/hex/bit.vec/hex.vec/constant/address and so on).
+  - if a parameter is called bit/hex, it is a bit/hex variable (of size 1).
+  - if a parameter (in a macro declared under the bit/hex namespaces) is used in the documentation as an array (x[:n], ascii[:8], etc.) - it is a bit/hex vector of the specified size; and that size is a size-constant.
+- Optionally, what the macro assumes about the parameters, and what can you assume about the result.

 # Contribute

 The FlipJump philosophy is to be the simplest language of all, that can do any modern computation.